amaliebholm/TMM4275-Assignment2/README.md

 * Attachement point in the ceiling
 * Feeding location for the cart
 * Locations the cart should visit in the room
-* Obstacles in the room that the cart has to avoid (given as whole areas in the room)
+* Obstacles in the room that the cart has to avoid (given as whole areas within the room)

 ### The KBE Application Architecture